Fifteen Princeton University faculty members were transferred to emeritus status

 They are:

-Chih-p’ing Chou, East Asian Studies
+- Chih-p’ing Chou, professor of East Asian studies;

 Chih-p’ing Chou is known internationally as a scholar of Chinese literature and intellectual history.
 In his early career, he published on the literature of the late Ming dynasty and then carved out a second influential research profile in the thought of early 20th-century Chinese intellectuals, including Hu Shi, Lu Xun, Feng Youlan and Lin Yutang.